HowTo Start

 It will take a while to write, and on older versions of the imager the progress counter might go past the 100%, just be patient.

-If the image was written properly, a drive called “boot” should show up, a “media” partition, or with MP4Museum-Sync, another partition called “loop”.
-(Windows might have trouble with showing “media”.
-Try Raspbian Desktop on the Pi)
+If the image was written properly, you need to reinsert the card once.
+A drive called “boot” should show up, a “media” partition, and on some systems the linux system partition, too.

 Putting everything together